-UPDATE 2-BBVA profit lifted by Mexico and Spain in second quarter
+UPDATE 3-BBVA profit gets Latin American lift as income improves

 By Jesús Aguado

-MADRID, July 31 (Reuters) - Spain’s second-largest bank BBVA said on Wednesday its second-quarter net profit rose by 2.6% due to its performance in its home market and Mexico, as well as a better than expected performance in lending income.
+MADRID, July 31 (Reuters) - Latin America and Spain fuelled a 2.6% rise in BBVA’s net profit in the second quarter, along with better than expected income from lending at Spain’s second-largest bank.

-BBVA, like its larger domestic rival Santander, makes most of its profit overseas, a model that has helped it withstand two recessions at home in recent years.
+BBVA, like its larger domestic rival Santander, makes most of its profit overseas, a model that has helped it ride out two recessions at home in recent years.

-Shares in BBVA were up 0.2% at 0729 GMT after it reported a net profit of 1.28 billion euros ($1.4 billion) for the three months through June, above analysts’ average forecast of 1.21 billion euros in a Reuters poll.
+Shares in BBVA were down 0.5% at 0929 GMT on Wednesday after it reported a net profit of 1.28 billion euros ($1.4 billion) for the three months through June, above analysts’ average forecast of 1.21 billion euros in a Reuters poll.

+It reported a 26% increase in net profit in South America, its third-biggest area after Mexico and Spain, to 211 million euros due to a positive lending trends in the main countries.

-Net interest income (NII), a measure of earnings on loans minus deposit costs, rose 6% to 4.56 billion euros and was up 3% against the previous quarter.
+Overall, BBVA’s net interest income (NII), a measure of earnings on loans minus deposit costs, rose 6% to 4.56 billion euros and was up 3% against the previous quarter.
 Analysts polled by Reuters had forecast NII of 4.4 billion euros.

-Brokers such as JP Morgan and Keefe, Bruyette & Woods welcomed a broadly solid set of results supported by higher financial margins, fees and lower loan loss provisions, with costs in line with expectations.
+Brokers such as JP Morgan and Keefe, Bruyette & Woods welcomed a broadly solid set of results supported by higher financial margins, fees and lower loan loss provisions.

 In Mexico, where BBVA makes more than 40% of its net profit, the profit figure rose by rose 4%.
 NII rose 16% in the second quarter against the same quarter last year but was just up 2.9% compared to the previous quarter amid signs of some slowdown.